google/skia-buildbot/promk/README.md

 make queries against the Thanos sidecar.

-Additionally `thanos-store` runs in `skia-public` and allows querying against all the hsitorical data written by the `thanos-sidecar`s.
+Additionally `thanos-store` runs in `skia-public` and allows querying against all the historical data written by the `thanos-sidecar`s.

 The long term storage bucket for metrics is `gs://skia-thanos`.